KernelCaleb/KernelCaleb/README.md

-- Hi GitHub, I’m @KernelCaleb
+- Hello GitHub, I’m @KernelCaleb
 - I am an Azure Systems Administrator and Security Administrator
 - CCSP, MCSE: Enterprise Admin, MCSA: Security Admin, MCSA: Azure Admin
 - Interested in Data Science and AI, as well as all things Azure, M365, and Security/Compliance